Highway revolts in the United States: Philadelphia

 There were plans for the Cobbs Creek Expressway, which would have started at Interstate 95 and run up the western edge of Philadelphia, along with the Crosstown Expressway, which would have connected back to I-95 near downtown.
 Both freeways were part of a planned routing of Interstate 695.
 Because of community opposition, neither freeway was constructed.
 (Additionally, the position of the Crosstown Expressway portion of I-695 between the Schuylkill and Vine Street Expressways would be considered redundant, particularly because of its close proximity to the Vine Street Expressway.)
 Several non-interstate freeways inside Philadelphia were also cancelled, including the Pulaski Expressway (PA 90) which would have connected the Betsy Ross Bridge and I-95 with Roosevelt Boulevard, along with the Roosevelt Expressway Extension (an upgrade of Roosevelt Boulevard from Old York Road to Adams Avenue) and the Northeast Expressway (a new alignment for US 1 from Adams Avenue to Street Road in Bensalem).
 Outside the city, an Interstate 895 was planned to connect the Philadelphia suburbs of Bristol, Pennsylvania and Burlington, New Jersey.

+A portion of Interstate 476 in Delaware County, locally known as the "Blue Route", originally began construction in 1967, but faced significant opposition and environmental concerns from residents throughout the county.
+As a result, the road was built in portions in the 1970s which sat disconnected for nearly 20 years until the entire expressway was finally completed through the county in 1991.
+Although the highway was completed, an agreement was made in 1985 that the highway would be required to only have four lanes south of the interchange with PA 3, as opposed to the rest of the highway having six lanes.
+The Philadelphia Inquirer described the Blue Route as "the most costly, most bitterly opposed highway in Pennsylvania history".